Don McGahee, Manager, Member Sales & Service, NACTA

 How many people typically attend a program?

-Our land FAMs average between 10 and 20 agents, with as many as 50 participants.
+Our land FAMs average between 10 and 20 advisors, with as many as 50 participants.
 Having smaller groups allows our members to network with suppliers and build their business relationships, and offer a more personal experience—like what the traveler experiences herself.

 Is there anything else you’d like to add?